(when the PI leaves the institution)

 Grant and contract transfers can be complex, especially those involving cost sharing, subcontracts, graduate students who are continuing their education at the original institution, awards having co-principal investigators, exports to foreign entities, or awards ending within a six month window.

-The principal investigator and departmental administrator should consult with Sponsored Projects Services (SPS) well in advance of the anticipated transfer date to ensure a smooth transition.
+The principal investigator and departmental administrator should consult with Sponsored Projects & Contracting Services (SPCS) well in advance of the anticipated transfer date to ensure a smooth transition.

 Roles and Responsibilities

-The Grant Transfer Roles and Responsibilities chart defines roles for the principal investigator, department, Sponsored Projects Services, the Contract & Research Support Program, Property, and Research, Discovery & Innovation.
+The Grant Transfer Roles and Responsibilities chart defines roles for the principal investigator, department, Sponsored Projects & Contracting Services, the Contract & Research Support Program, Property, and Research, Discovery & Innovation.

-To begin, contact your Sponsored Projects Services fund accountant and provide a list of the grants/contracts, using the Grant Transfer Memo.
-SPS will need the following information for each award:
+To begin, contact your Sponsored Projects & Contracting Services fund accountant and provide a list of the grants/contracts, using the Grant Transfer Memo.
+This list summarizes what information is needed for the transfer memo:

 - Estimated unexpended balance as of the effective date of transfer.
 Accuracy is critical.
 The sponsor will use this amount to deobligate the UA's award, and make an award to the new institution.
 Sponsors usually deny requests to amend this amount after-the-fact.

-Each sponsor has different procedures/formats for transferring an award from one institution to another, and rules and regulations on grant transfers vary from funding agency to funding agency.
+Each sponsor has different procedures/formats for transferring an award from one institution to another.

 NSF Transfer Procedures

-The principal investigator initiates the FastLane request and forwards it to Sponsored Projects Services for review and institutional approval.
+The principal investigator initiates the FastLane request and forwards it to Sponsored Projects & Contracting Services for review and institutional approval.
 Follow FastLane PI Transfer Instructions.

 See the NSF Award and Administration Guide, Section II.B.2.g, Disposition of a Grant When a PI/PD Transfers from One Organization to Another Organization, for more information.